Terraform#

 use automatic approval,

-can be used for pull requestsverify configuration without affecting real infrastructure and use hooks to trigger
+-auto-approve, only with non-critical infrastructureplancan be used for pull requestsverify configuration without affecting real infrastructure and use hooks to trigger

 orchestration tools * passing sensitive data to Terraform via variables or environment variables let those who submit PR to see the values